With the restoration of the Amstrad NC-100 completed I wanted to cover the data transfer aspect over serial RS232.

 I checked everything in the NC-100’s own setup configuration for the networking all was good.
 I then returned back to PuTTY.

-Unfornately I was still not able to get a connection with PuTTY using the NC-100’s Xmodem 1k send option.
+Unfortunately I was still not able to get a connection with PuTTY using the NC-100’s Xmodem 1k send option.

 Late Sending Issues?

-Nah, I just decided to check out the alternative transfer mode, simply on the menu as “send” (sorry no send options image I will add one at some point)
+Nah, I just decided to check out the alternative transfer mode, simply on the menu as “send”

 The NC-100 now quickly fired the data across to Extra Putty as in the below image.
 “110 characters sent” perfect the rest is NC-100 data which PuTTY does not use so it does not ask for it.